withastro/docs/src/pages/en/tutorial/1-setup/index.md

 ### Checklist for moving on

 <Checklist key="setup">
-- [ ] I am ready to create a new Astro site, and connect it to GitHub and Netlify for continuous deployment!
+- [ ] I am ready to get my new Astro project launched!
 </Checklist>